rottingresearch/linkrot/README.md

 ### extract_arxiv(text)
 Arguments:

-	text: String of text to extract arxivs from
+	text: String of text to extract arXivs from

 Usage:
 ```python